gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

+### TestKit improvements

+This release provide significant improvements to for consumers of the TestKit.

-### Debugging of tests executed with TestKit API from an IDE
+#### Debugging of tests executed with TestKit API from an IDE

 Identifying the root cause of a failing functional test can be tricky.
 Debugging test execution from an IDE can help to discover problems by stepping through the code line by line.
 By default TestKit executes functional tests in a forked daemon process.
 Setting up remote debugging for a daemon process